 Successful completion of Access Course with an average of 65%.
-Must be a relevant Access Course sufficient relevant modules in Biology and Chemistry.
-GCSE Mathematics grade C or equivalent in Access Course.
+Must be a relevant Access Course normally including two Biology modules (Level 3) and one Chemistry module (Level 3).
+GCSE Mathematics grade C/4 or equivalent in Access Course.

 Applications are dealt with centrally by the Admissions and Access Service rather than by School of Biological Sciences.
 Once your on-line form has been processed by UCAS and forwarded to Queen's, an acknowledgement is normally sent within two weeks of its receipt at the University.

 Offers are normally made on the basis of two A-levels.
-The offer for repeat candidates is the same standard as for first time applicants.
+The offer for repeat applicants is the same standard as for first time applicants.
 Grades may be held from the previous year.

-Applicants offering other qualifications, such as BTEC Extended Diplomas, Higher National Certificates and Diplomas, the International Baccalaureate, Irish Leaving Certificate or an Access course, will also be considered individually on their own merits.
-The same GCSE profile is usually expected of those candidates offering other qualifications.
+Applicants offering other qualifications will also be considered.
+The same GCSE profile is usually expected of those applicants offering other qualifications.